thyrlian/AndroidSDK/README.md

 and enable [Google Cloud Testing API and Google Cloud Results API](https://console.developers.google.com/apis/library?pli=1).
 Later, in your Google Cloud Console go to “Credentials” > “Create Credentials” > “Create Service Account Key” fill the data and select key type as JSON.

-* Now you should pull and run the Docker Docker image with Google Cloud SDK
+* Now let's pull and run the Docker image with Google Cloud SDK

 ```bash
 # pull the image